 Performance management is broken.
 Managers struggle to keep track of individual progress, employees feel like their achievements are overlooked, and annual reviews are widely considered stressful, inefficient and disorganised.
 Aisling Teiliard and Jim O’Brien had experienced these issues first hand while running a HR consultancy, and wondered if the techniques and learnings they had developed could be applied at scale.
 They approached Zero-G with a rough idea for a solution, and I led the design team that brought the product from concept to market.

-I designed the vast majority of Tandem's mobile app, with assisstance from Ali Milne, a junior UX designer.
+I designed the vast majority of Tandem's mobile app, in partnership with Ali Milne, a talented UX designer.
 I facilitated workshops to define the core vision and strategy, ran testing sessions to validate ideas, mapped out interactions, designed an attractive, scalable user interface, built interactive prototypes, and crafted key animations to assist the development process.
 I also designed the broader brand identity under the creative direction of Jason Delahunty, along with pitch decks and marketing materials.

 I kicked off the project with a deep dive into the world of performance management, a process that involved examining talent management techniques, analysing potential competitors, and immersing myself in contemporary thinking around HR.
 It became apparent very quickly that the industry was in a state of flux—companies are desperate for ways to grow and retain talent, managers are fed up with traditional review structures, and most existing software is clunky and dated.

-At the same time, I started thinking about the people involved, and the context of the product: Who were we designing for?
+At the same time, we started thinking about the people involved, and the context of the product: Who were we designing for?
 What are their workplaces like?
 What are their concerns, issues and goals?
-I identified three core user groups that I felt would be central to the product, (team managers, team members and human resources), and ran a workshop with Jim and Aisling to pinpoint the most critical failings in performance management that we wanted to address.
+We identified three core user groups that we felt would be central to the product, (team managers, team members and human resources), and ran a workshop with Jim and Aisling to pinpoint the most critical failings in performance management that we wanted to address.

 As part of this workshop, I ran an exercise where we articulated a preliminary vision for the product—an overarching goal that would keep us focused on outcomes, rather than getting lost in features.